 Trading securities are financial instruments acquired principally for the purpose of selling in the short-term or which are a part of a portfolio which is managed for short-term profit-taking.
-Trading securities are initially recognised and subsequently measured in the balance sheet at their fair value.
+Purchases and sales of trading securities are recognised on trade date and are initially designated at fair value through profit and loss, and subsequently measured in the balance sheet at their fair value with any revaluation recognised in profit and loss.